erpua/Polymer_2/README.md

 - npm install npm@latest -g
   Ensure that Git is installed.

+- Install Git
 - git --version
   If it isn't, you can find it on the Git downloads page.

-Install the latest version of Bower.
+- Install the latest version of Bower.
 - Install bower components globally => npm install -g bower

 - Install Polymer CLI globally => npm install -g polymer-cli